Welcome to Beaufort Primary School

 We aim to develop in our students:

 Beaufort Primary School is committed to a developmental approach to teaching and learning through student engagement in investigations and inquiry learning alongside explicit teaching in the areas of literacy and numeracy.
-We also have a responsibility to ensure that our students are discerning and responsible users of technology, fully aware of the possibilities and dangers of internet use and skilful in critically evaluating the programs and information so readily available.
+We also have a responsibility to ensure that our students are discerning and responsible users of technology, fully aware of the possibilities and dangers of internet use and skillful in critically evaluating the programs and information so readily available.

 RESPECT, RESPONSIBILITY and SAFETY